 Recognising and managing BPD symptoms

 Most borderline behaviour isn’t deliberate.
 While it can be difficult not to take the words and actions of a loved one personally, this can lead to higher levels of stress.
 Learning how to manage BPD in a relationship and how to cope with BPD is important, and there are some key behaviours to look out.

-Behaviours that you are likely to see include:
+BPD behaviours that you are likely to see include:

 - Mood swings